CHAPTER 7 – WHEN PAST MEETS PRESENT

 Neera felt devastated as she knew, she has lost everything she left behind.
 Her husband worked in Dhaka University and they have traveled to meet him and spend some time together.
 She doesn’t know how he was .
 She sat down on the edge of the bed with a blank look on her face and her hands on her womb.
 Looking down she sighed.
 Neera was expecting her second child.
 She was clueless as to where she should go , what she should do to make everything normal like before.
 Uma hugged her and cried.
 Javed placed his hand on Uma’s head and said,”Kaandish na maa.
 Kende ki hobe bol.
 Jaa howar toh hoye gelo.”*

 Meeting Javed was a coincident or rather destiny.
-Life is indeed like a circle where you would eventually meet some of the people you left behind.
-Neera knew Javed since the time when she was very young.
-He used to be a dear friend to Kabir bhai, Rahman chacha’s son.
+Life is indeed like a circle where you would eventually meet some people you left behind.
+Neera knew Javed since the time she was very young.
+He used to be a dear friend to her brother and Kabir bhai, Rahman chacha’s son.
 Today when she was rushing with her daughter, desperately looking for a place to hide, it was Javed who pulled them in his house.
 Before leaving his place she got to know a lot about Kabir bhai.

 And yes, Kabir was alive.
 While narrating Kabir’s story, Javed’s countenance was filled with wrath.
 Kabir betrayed all his friends during the language movement or bhasha andolon in 1952, and got many of them killed, for his own selfish motives.
-He always supported West Pakistan and their decisions, since he believed in them.
-He went underground when the survivors came to know of his reality and they decided to teach him a lesson.
-After years he has re-surfaced again, as part of the West Pakistan militia to create trouble.
-All of this came as a shock to Neera as she visualized Rahman chacha and Fatima chachi crying and looking for their son here and there, leaving no stone unturned to find him.
-She could see the blank stare in their eyes when they finally started to believe -ALL HOPES WERE LOST.
+He always supported West Pakistan and their decisions, since he believed that was necessary, to establish their religious superiority in the country .
+He went underground when his friends came to know of his reality and they decided to teach him a lesson.
+Several years passed by, and he re-surfaced as part of the West Pakistan militia to create more trouble.
+Though today he contributed somehow in saving Neera and Uma.
+Javed used his name to tip-off the armed men who barged in his apartment.
+All of this came as a shock to Neera as she visualized Rahman chacha and Fatima chachi crying and looking for their son, knocking every door they could, touching every rock on their way, begging for Allah’s mercy all the time — leaving no stone unturned to find him.
+She could see the blank stare in their eyes when they finally started to believe -ALL HOPES WERE LOST and in reality ….they were.

 A few months after reaching Calcutta, Neera gave birth to Kanai.
-They took shelter in Javed’s sister’s house, the address of which he scribbled on a piece of paper and pushed it into her bag, before they left for the train station.
+They took shelter in Javed’s sister’s house.
+Javed scribbled the address on a piece of paper and pushed it into Neera’s bag, before they left for the train station.

-Finally after the liberation of Bangladesh , they traveled back to their own land , with little Kanai in her arms and Uma clinging on to her, with fear in her eyes.
-She still couldn’t forget the blood shed and loss of lives in which, some of her favorite people died.
-Yet, they have to return to where they belong.
+Finally after the liberation of Bangladesh , Neera traveled back to her own land , with little Kanai in her arms and Uma clinging on to her , fear in her eyes.
+The little girl still couldn’t forget the blood shed and loss of lives in which, some of her favorite people died.
+Yet, they have to return, to where they belong.

-Durga looked terrified as she did not know what was the reason of the hatred in the man’s eyes.
+Durga looked terrified as she did not know what was the reason behind the old man’s hatred towards her.
 Did he know her?
 Has they ever met ?
-The man had a big black mark on his cheek.
-That must be his birth mark.
-His expressions were emotionless yet his eyes filled with hatred.
+The man had a big black mark on his cheek, which can’t possibly be an injury.
+It looked like a birth mark.
+His face was emotionless yet his eyes were filled with rage.
 Who was he ?

-He spoke with a heavy voice, ” Ki chhilo sobuj bakshe Wasim ?”*
+He spoke in a voice, stern and heavy, ” Ki chhilo sobuj bakshe Wasim ?”*

 Durga looked confused.
 Why was he calling Sujal by the name of Wasim?
 How were they related?